vijayvulava/czs/_sources/61Biogeochemistry.md

 $$
 [\ce{^{18}O}]_{\text{liquid}} > [\ce{^{18}O}]_{\text{vapor}}$$

 Therefore, the fractionation factor is greater than 1.
-With increasing temperature, the fractionation factor decreases, and it becomes 1 at infinite temperature.
+With increasing temperature, the fractionation factor decreases and becomes 1 at infinite temperature.

 ```